Robo-91/WeatherApp/README.md

-Link to the Page: https://robo-91.github.io/WeatherApp/
+# Weather App

+## Project Description

 This Project was created for learning purposes only, and is part of The Odin Project Curriculum.
-It uses HTML, CSS, and Javascript.

-The purpose for implementing this webpage was to learn how to access and extract information from an API.
+The purpose for implementing this webpage was to learn how to access and extract information from an API using asynchronous javascript.
 The API that I used is provided by openweathermap.org.
-Another purpose for making this page was to learn Asynchronous Javascript, using Async/await and fetch methods.

-# PROJECT NAME

-## Project Description

-Here goes your awesome project description!

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* HTML
+* CSS
+* Javascript

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
+* Uses Async/Await to get information provided by an API.
 * Awesome feature 2
 * Awesome feature 3